basktballer/lighthouse-web-notes/Week_3/Day_3/README.md

 * HTML and Javascript file
 * Emmet, type ! and hit Tab
 * Get post, handle success, error handling
+* Use Firacode github, install on machine
+* Bracket colorizers
+* Babel, ESLint

 * Reading and debugging is more important than packages downloaded
 * Google things in package.json